-Between practices, workouts, games/matches/meets, tournaments, schoolwork, internships, social life, and other extracurricular activities, student athletes ask their bodies to do a lot of work.
+Between workouts, matches, schoolwork, internships, social lives, and other extracurricular activities, student athletes balancing school and sports ask their bodies to do a lot of work.
 And when you ask your body to do a lot for you, your body will ask for a lot in return to recover and keep you going day after day.

 Nutrition plays a major role in your body’s ability to heal.
-Choosing the right foods for fueling your sport and training body can mean the difference between first or second string.
-If your body isn’t recovering efficiently and effectively, both your mental and physical performance can suffer, and you’ll increase your risk of injury.
+With student athlete expectations, choosing the right foods for fueling and training your body can mean the difference between first or second string.
+If your body isn’t recovering efficiently and effectively, both your mental health and physical performance can suffer, and you’ll increase your risk of injury.

-To establish a firm foundation, the essential first step is to commit to choosing mostly real, minimally processed foods—doable yet challenging when you’re time crunched and packaged foods are easy and everywhere!
-Our Grocery Guide, found on our website’s resources tab, helps get you started right away.
+To establish a firm foundation, the first step is to commit to choosing mostly real, minimally processed foods—doable yet challenging when you’re time-crunched, and packaged foods are easy and everywhere!
+Our Grocery Guide helps get you started right away.
 Once you have stocked up on high-quality, nourishing foods for your grab-n-go, you’re ready to think about planning your meals.

-In addition to basic nutrition strategies to support recovery, other lifestyle habits play a critical role, sleep being the most important to prioritize.
-Did you know that when you sleep your body builds and grows lean mass and hormones, and it is when “the trash” is literally removed from your brain?
+In addition to basic nutrition strategies to support recovery, other lifestyle habits play a critical role.
+Of these, sleep is the most important to prioritize.
+Did you know that when you sleep, your body builds and grows lean mass and hormones, and toxins are literally removed from your brain?

-Getting 8 or more hours of quality sleep each night is one of the most important performance strategies our pros incorporate and it is a real challenge for many to meet.
+Getting 8 or more hours of quality sleep each night is one of the most important performance strategies our pros incorporate into their routines, and it is a real challenge for many to meet.
 For some helpful tips, check out our blog post on optimizing sleep.
-If you use these sleep hygiene tips and are still struggling to get enough zzzzzs, you may need support in modulating your stress hormones, in particular your cortisol.
-Cortisol imbalances result from many sources including training, injuries, and mental and emotional stressors.
+If you use these sleep hygiene tips and are still struggling to get enough zzzzzs, you may need support in modulating your stress hormones, particularly your cortisol.
+Cortisol imbalances result from many sources, including training, injuries, and mental and emotional stressors.
 Such imbalances can cause a shift to occur in your chemistry that makes recovery much more difficult.
-The great news is that there are many ways to balance your nervous system and train your body to quickly move out of a super-focused and alert “stress mode” and into a calming, “rest and recovery mode.”
+But the great news is that there are many ways to balance your nervous system and train your body to quickly move out of a super-focused and alert “stress mode” and into a calming “rest and recovery mode.”